 If the lease is classified as an operating lease (for example, a lease of office space for 10 years), the lessee would not recognize lease assets or liabilities on the balance sheet

 Investors and other financial statement users have historically criticized this model because it does not always provide a faithful representation of an organization’s leasing activities.
 To remedy this and end what the U.S. Securities and Exchange Commission (SEC) and other stakeholders have identified as one of the largest forms of off-balance sheet accounting, while requiring more disclosures related to leasing transactions, FASB has established new leasing guidelines.

 Under the new guidance, organizations that lease assets will be required to recognize assets and liabilities for all leases with terms greater than 12 months.
 For leases with a term of 12 months or less, a lessee can elect not to recognize lease assets and liabilities but then should generally recognize the lease expense on a straight-line basis over the lease term.

-The recognition, measurement, and presentation of expenses and cash flows by a lessee will still primarily depend on its classification as a finance or operating lease – just as it does with current GAAP (Generally Accepted Accounting Principles).
+The recognition, measurement, and presentation of expenses and cash flows by a lessee will still primarily depend on its classification as a finance or operating lease – just as it does with current GAAP (Generally Accepted Accounting Principals).
 However, unlike current GAAP, which requires only capital leases to be recognized on the balance sheet, the new ASU will require both types of leases to be recorded in the statement of financial position as (right-of-use) assets and (lease obligation) liabilities.